 Supply Chain Management

 In this course, we cover two primary objectives important to supply chain management: Gaining competitive edge via superior customer service; and reducing costs through efficient procurement, production, and delivery systems.
 Examine strategic activities, such as capacity expansion or consolidation, make/buy decisions, and initiation of supplier contracts.
 Look closely at tactical activities, such as production, procurement, and logistics planning.
 Delve into operational activities, such as operations scheduling and release decisions, batch sizing, and issuing of purchase orders.
-For a sampling of the current semester’s elective offerings, visit Courses at Columbia Business School.
+For a sampling of the current semester’s elective offerings, visit our Course Catalog.

 Whether you work in the heart of New York City or on the other side of the world, you’ll find a versatile schedule of offerings, tailored to the needs of busy executives via our week-long elective format designed for EMBA-Global students.
 Special weeklong EMBA-Global block week electives in New York, Hong Kong, and other locations, bring together students from all our EMBA tracks—EMBA-New York Friday/Saturday, EMBA-New York Saturday, and EMBA-Global.
 These intensive, collaborative, hands-on learning experiences are geared to helping you expand your network and perspective, as well as become a better leader in an increasingly global marketplace.